benstaniforth/dynamite-console/README.md

  - When to use randomness and when to do something deliberate.

  - When is the best time to use your dynamites?
 Can you predict when your opponent will use dynamite and play water balloon?

+ - Remember not to use more than 100 dynamites!

 Remember that your bot must implement the `Bot` interface to be accepted by the program.
 This just means that your bot needs a `makeMove` method that accepts the game state as an input and returns the next move to make.